parleon/velox-songbird/README.md

 // connect to a network with network-ID v.connect('velox-network-id');

-// send message to network
-v.send('msg_type', "This is a message that I have sent globally");

-// send default message to network v.sendDefault("This is a message that I have sent globally with no message type");
+// send message to network - Note: Body and Type are both optional v.send({Type:"msg_type", Body:"This is a message that I have sent globally"});

-// sent message to specific user v.send('msg_type', "I am sending this to a specific user", {users:{"9b1deb4d-3b7d-4bad-9bdd-2b0d7b3dcb6d"}})
+// sent message to specific user v.send({Type:"msg_type", Body:"I am sending this to a specific user"}, ["9b1deb4d-3b7d-4bad-9bdd-2b0d7b3dcb6d"])

 ```